maxkossek/maxkossek.github.io/_posts/2020-06-17-standard-ml.md

 A reference is a pointer to a location in memory.

 The "ref" keyword creates a new reference.
-The ":=" assignment operator assigns a new value to a reference: `r := e`.
-The "!" operator dereferences the value of a reference.
+The ":=" assignment operator assigns a new value to a reference: `re := e`.
+The "!" operator dereferences the value of a reference: `! re`.
 ```
+- ref;
+val it = fn : 'a -> 'a ref
+- op :=;
+val it = fn : 'a ref * 'a -> unit
+- !;
+val it = fn : 'a ref -> 'a

 - val r = ref 5;
 val r = ref 5 : int ref
 - !r;